 2. Copy to the Cloud

-If you’re already writing on your laptop or tablet, this one doesn’t mean much for you.
-So I guess just skip to point #3.
-But if you’re like many note takers and you use a notebook, the copying stage is critical.
+If you’re already writing on your laptop or tablet, this one doesn’t mean much to you.
+So I guess just skipped to point #3.
+But if you’re like many note-takers and you use a notebook, the copying stage is critical.

 I like Evernote for organizing (which we will also touch on next), but really any online word processor will work.
 What you should not do is create files in Word or Text Editor and save them locally in a folder.
 It’s 2020 people, use the cloud!